-(9) Corporate Governance
+9. Corporate Governance

-Policy of Corporate Governance
+9.1 Policy of Corporate Governance

 The Company recognises the importance of good corporate governance as it is considered the significant component towards efficient, transparent, and verifiable management system.
 This will help build trust and confidence among shareholders, investors, stakeholders, and other related parties.
-Having good corporate governance is a tool to accomplish value-added business, create competitiveness, as well as promote sustainable growth of the company in the long term.
-In the Meeting of the Company's Board of Directors No. 9/2556 held on 20 September 2013, the Company established a policy of good governance as defined by the Stock Exchange of Thailand.
+Having good corporate governance is a tool to accomplish value-added business, create competitiveness, as well as promote sustainable growth of the Company in the long term.
+The Company established a policy of good governance as defined by the Stock Exchange of Thailand.